Reference documentation for deal.II version SVN Revision 32629

 The second purpose of the program was to compute the value of pi to good accuracy.
 This is the output of this part of the program:

 One of the immediate observations from the output is that in all cases the values converge quickly to the true value of .
-Note that for the mapping, the last number is correct to 13 digits in both computations, which is already quite a lot.
+Note that for the mapping, we are already in the regime of roundoff errors and the convergence rate levels off, which is already quite a lot.
 However, also note that for the mapping, even on the finest grid the accuracy is significantly worse than on the coarse grid for a mapping!